 Everything online journalists need to protect their legal rights.
 This free resource culls from all Reporters Committee resources and includes exclusive content on digital media law issues.

-The Reporters Committee hires three legal fellows each year, who will work in our Arlington, Va., office.
-Fellows monitor significant developments in media law, assist with responding to legal defense requests from reporters, prepare legal memoranda and friend-of-the-court briefs, and handle other special projects.
-In addition, fellows will write for the Committee's publications, the quarterly magazine The News Media & The Law, and the daily news updates for our web site.
+Fellows work in our Washington, D.C., office.
+They monitor significant developments in media law, assist staff attorneys responding to legal defense requests from reporters, assist staff attorneys in preparing legal memoranda, litigation materials and friend-of-the-court briefs, and handle other special projects.
+In addition, fellows write for the Committee's publications, the quarterly ePub The News Media & The Law, and news updates for our website

-Fellows start in September, but all hiring is done the previous winter.
+Fellowships start in September and end the next August, but all hiring is typically done the previous winter.

 Deadline: Nov.
 14, 2016, for position starting in Sept.
 2017

 The Ethics & Excellence in Journalism Legal Fellowship is a one-year fellowship that focuses on First Amendment issues, primarily involving libel, invasion of privacy, and protection of confidential sources and materials.
 It is funded by the Ethics & Excellence in Journalism Foundation.
 The fellowship stipend is $43,000, with fully paid health benefits.